 Deferred interest doesn’t mean interest-free; you’re simply delaying the payments on interest.
-When you have to pay interest depends on the terms of your financing.
+When you have to pay that interest depends on the terms of your financing.
 For example, your deferred interest period may be as short as six months or stretch up to 18 or 24 months.
-During that time, you wouldn’t be required to pay interest, but interest would still accrue on the original purchase amount.
+You wouldn’t be required to pay interest during that time, but interest would still accrue on the original purchase amount.

-If you don’t pay the balance owed in full by the end of the promotional period, you will have to pay all the interest that’s accumulated since the purchase date.
-That could prove costly if you made a larger purchase using deferred interest financing that carries a steep APR.
+If you don’t pay the balance owed in full by the end of the promotional period, you will have to pay all the interest accumulated since the purchase date.
+That could prove costly if you made a larger purchase using deferred interest financing with a steep APR.

 Deferred interest vs. 0% APR credit card offers

-Instead, you’d only pay interest on any remaining balance due on the card.
+Instead, you pay interest only on any remaining balance due on the card.
 With deferred interest, any interest owed would be based on the entire purchase amount, regardless of how much of that you paid down before the promotional period ended.